-7. If you agree to helping improve less experienced players with a game or two, here are some tips:

-If you are playing against a team where there is a significantly stronger player, play against the stronger player -you may learn something.
+- 7. If you agree to helping improve less experienced players with a game or two, here are some tips: - If you are playing against a team where there is a significantly stronger player, play against the stronger player-you may learn something.
 If you are the strongest player of the foursome, play to the weakest players in a way they can handle the shot and learn.
-(Sometimes you can even ask people what they are working on - e.g. drop shots, lobs, etc. - and if they tell you, hit them shots they can use to work on those shots.)

-Good sportsmanship includes (for maybe just a couple of games) splitting up your foursome and inviting others to join you for a game.

-7. At the end of each game, find something positive to say to the other team at the net.
-"Nice game" isn't always appropriate if in spite of your efforts at sportsmanship you have won 11-0.
+(Sometimes you can even ask people what they are working on e.g. drop shots, lobs, etc. If they tell you, hit shots they can use to work on those shots.)
+Good sportsmanship includes (for maybe just a couple of games) splitting up your foursome and inviting others to join you for a game. - 8.
+At the end of each game, find something positive to say to the other team at the net.
+"Nice game" isn't always appropriate if despite your efforts at sportsmanship you have won 11-0.
 Find something encouraging to say -- at least, "Thanks for playing with us!" is nice.
-But never leave a game without acknowledging the other team.

-8. Don't take advantage of a person's physical limitations when you play them socially.
+But never leave a game without acknowledging the other team. - 9.
+Don't take advantage of a person's physical limitations when you play them socially.
 If someone can't go back for a lob when they're at the line because of physical limitations, for instance, why lob over their heads?
-You won't learn anything by doing it, you're not proving anything, and you certainly will not be respected for it.

-9. While playing on the courts, play under control so that you are not running onto the other courts playing the ball.
+You won't learn anything by doing it, you're not proving anything, and you certainly will not be respected for it. - 10.
+While playing on the courts, play under control so that you are not running onto the other courts playing the ball.
 Stop!
 You don't want to run into the players on the other court.
 Control is needed also when trying to return a ball near the wall.
-Please don't use the wall to help stop your momentum - it is damaging to the wall.
+Please don't use the wall to help stop your momentum it is damaging to the wall.

-10. NEVER yell at, swear at, or say a hostile or sarcastic word to any player in anger.
-Abusive language will not be tolerated on or around the courts.
+- 11. NEVER yell at, swear at, or say a hostile or sarcastic word to any player.